Tutorial: llmTools

 of classmates trying to access mada.

-Limited end-to-end backend testing
+Limited end-to-end back end testing

 Due to the limited resources of *-micro instances, please pull model qwen3:0.6b to your